aumayma/secure-pipeline/README.md

-The todo list for the HackerEarth AngelPrime Challenge
+The todo list for the HackerEarth AngelPrime Challenge wooooooo